 Logical Channel access

 A resource assignment message assigns two LCs.
-One LC for TX and one LC for RX.
+One LC for data transmission and one LC for receiving signalling information .
 In addition, the LC pair is assigned with a TDMA frame delay.
-The LC assignment goes into effect after the TDMA frame delay expires.
+As the frame delay has a minimum value of 1, transmission can’t start in the current TDMA frame at the time of assignment.
+The LC assignment goes into effect at the beginning of the next frame, after the TDMA frame delay expires.

-After the assignment of LCs to a vessel, the vessel may immediately start transmitting in the allowed LCs.
 Only DC slots may be used for transmission and only DSCH slot may be used for the reception of ACK/NACK and resource re-assignment or de-assignment messages.

 Logical channel use map

-Each station must continuously monitor the activity of VDE Logical Channels to be able to assign LC resources when required.
-A station must keep a map of all LCs and mark all of the LC as free.
-Whenever any data is received in a LC, reserve that LC as unavailable for the current TDMA frame and for the following three TDMA frames.
+Each station should continuously monitor all ASC and DSCH slots for LC resource assignment messages.
+A station must keep a map of all LCs and mark if they are reserved or free.
+When an LC remains in use, it will be assigned again at every DSCH slot.
+If no LC assignment has been received for three consecutive TDMA frames, the LC can be marked as free.
 Whenever a LC is used for own station transmission or reception, then a LC must be marked as internally assigned for the current TDMA frame and for the following three TDMA frames.

+Unused LC slots as RAC slots

+As an LC can only be assigned from the start of the next TDMA frame, an LC that is marked as free in the current TDMA frame, shall remain free for the remainder of the current TDMA frame.
+As these slots will remain unutilised in the current frame, they may be used as RAC slots.
+These slots may form part of the random access candidate slots.
+Free slots from the next TDMA frame may not be added to the list of candidate slots, until such time that the TDMA frame has arrived and the slots are still free.

 Logical channel assignment

 When a ship is outside of the control station service area, the receiving ship should be capable of assigning a LC to another ship after reception of a Resource Request message.
 The LC assignment must be made by randomly selecting a free LC from the Logical Channel Use Map.